-FEC convenes the Committee of Committees (comprising faculty members of FEC, IPPC, ATC, PC, CAFR, CEPP, Curriculum Committee, FDC, and any current ad hoc committees whose presence FEC believes would be helpful to the Committee) at least twice a year to assess the interactions among member committees and between them and the Administration, and to discuss ongoing issues and any problems in committee operations.
+FEC convenes the Committee of Committees (comprising faculty members of FEC, IPPC, CAPTATC, PC, CAFR, CEPP, Curriculum Committee, FDC, and any current ad hoc committees whose presence FEC believes would be helpful to the Committee) at least twice a year to assess the interactions among member committees and between them and the Administration, and to discuss ongoing issues and any problems in committee operations.
 FEC is then required to inform the Faculty at large of the issues raised by the Committee of Committees.

 Finally, FEC posts Board of Trustee Meeting minutes on its web page.
-(In addition, ATC, PC, and CAFR meet annually with the Academic Affairs Committee of the Board of Trustees.)
+(In addition, CAPTATC, PC, and CAFR, and the Chair of CEPP meet annually with the Academic Affairs Committee of the Board of Trustees.)